Caldwell Nursery and Botanic Gardens

 Zone: 9b-11

-Info: Florida native evergreen shrub grows 2 to 3 feet tall, is drought tolerant. fragrant and attracts many species of birds.
+Florida native evergreen shrub grows 2 to 3 feet tall, is drought tolerant. fragrant and attracts many species of birds.
 Leaves fragrant like Eucalyptus, flowers fragrant, white and blooming most of the growing season.
 Bark reddish brown and smooth.
 Keep soil moist.

 Common Name: Starry Eyes Nierembergia